A mission completed: Foxboro man relates his experience in Polish underground in WWII on his 100th birthday, days before his death

 Soon things would get much worse.

-The Zalesji family were farmers and not on the immediate radar for death, but the Nazis let no one go unpunished.
+The Zaleski family were farmers and not on the immediate radar for death, but the Nazis let no one go unpunished.

 The Taking

-In October 1939, some Germans knocked at the farmhouse door of the Zalesji family in Krag, a village in the northern part of the country.
+In October 1939, some Germans knocked at the farmhouse door of the Zaleski family in Krag, a village in the northern part of the country.

 It was not the knock of death so many feared.
 It was the knock of confiscation.

-They announced that the Zalesji farm, the animals and the land now belonged to them and the Zalesji family had to leave.
+They announced that the Zaleski farm, the animals and the land now belonged to them and the Zaleski family had to leave.

 There was no choice.

-Note: Editor's note: Franciszek “Frank” Zaleski died peacefully in the presence of his daughter Alicja Zadroga and his grandchildren, Diana and Johnny Zadroga, two days after he was interviewed for this story.